rawmind0/service-catalog/templates/neuvector/0/README.md

 ### Info:

 NeuVector provides continuous network security for application containers.
+Deploy the NeuVector containers to get network visibility, application layer segmentation, Docker Bench auditing, and run-time vulnerability scanning.

-Deploy the NeuVector containers to protect running containers from violations, threats, and vulnerabilities.
-NeuVector also detects host and container privilege escalations / break outs.
+NeuVector also detects host and container privilege escalations / break outs and application threats such as DDoS and DNS attacks.

 NeuVector can be deployed on greenfield or brownfield (already running) application environments.